florian-beetz/bachelor-thesis/thesis.md

 was ran to ensure the functionality of the application.

 The modularization was performed with a bottom-up approach.
-First the Module component was extracted to a seperate module, as it has no dependencies on any other components.
+First the Model component was extracted to a separate module, as it has no dependencies on any other components.
 Then the Logic component was extracted as module, as it only depends on the Model component.